tsdiokno/SaveAsPDF-5/README.md

-# Save As PDF PowerPoint Add-in
+# SaveAsPDF-5 PowerPoint Add-in

+One-click PDF export for PowerPoint — no menus, no hassle.

 Are you tired of the endless clicks it takes to save your PowerPoint as a PDF in the right folder?
 You’re not alone.
 Many PowerPoint users struggle with this exact hassle every single day.

-That’s why I built the **Save As PDF Add-in** — with some help from ChatGPT, vibecoded into reality — the one-click solution that puts an end to the frustration.
+That’s why I built the **SaveAsPDF-5 Add-in** — with some help from ChatGPT, vibecoded into reality — the one-click solution that puts an end to the frustration.

 ---

 ## 😫 The Problem

-Saving a PowerPoint as a PDF normally means:

-* Digging through menus
-* Clicking *Save As* → *PDF* → *Browse* → *Choose folder* … every time
-* Losing time and focus just to get a simple export

-For heavy PowerPoint users, this process is a productivity killer.
+PowerPoint already offers multiple official ways to export:

+* **File > Save As > Save as Adobe PDF**
+* **File > Save As Adobe PDF** (choose folder each time)
+* **File > Export > Create Adobe PDF**

+With the modern file interface, each of these paths involves extra dialogs, folder navigation, and repeated clicks.
+If you only export occasionally, it’s fine — but if you do it often, the friction quickly adds up.

 ---

 ## 😍 The Agitation

 Think about it: You just wrapped up a presentation.
 You’re ready to share it.
-But instead of sending it right away, you’re stuck fighting menus — over and over again.
+But instead of sending it right away, you’re stuck digging through menus and dialogs — over and over again.

-It feels like such a small thing… but repeated a hundred times, it adds up to hours wasted every month.
+It feels like a small thing… but repeated a hundred times, it adds up to hours wasted every month.
 Hours you could spend on actual work.

 ---

 ## 🚀 The Solution

-The **Save As PDF Add-in** adds a simple macro to PowerPoint that does exactly what you wish Microsoft had built in:
+The **SaveAsPDF-5 Add-in** adds a simple macro to PowerPoint that does exactly what you wish Microsoft had built in:

 👉 **Save your presentation as a PDF directly into the same folder as your PPTX — instantly.**